whistlegraph/2022.aesthetic.computer/README.txt

       These would be great for custom file properties likw what piece was used to make the art / object and what git commit of the project was used or something like that...

+***Cursors***
+- [] View current custom cursor css examples.
+- "Chromium cursor images are restricted to 128x128 pixels by default, but it is recommended to limit the cursor image size to 32x32 pixels" - https://developer.mozilla.org/en-US/docs/Web/CSS/cursor
+- [] Sidetrack: Hack in an SVG cursor really quick.
+- [] Replace Canvas 2D cursors with SVGs (or DIVs?).
+- [] Test to see what's the fastest these days?
+Check for scaling issues on linux (see Figma...)

 ***Developers***
   - [] Add developer console log / catch errors and show them to users